Infopisteprojekti/infopiste/documentation/backend.md

 - `graph_client.test.js` - Tests for Microsoft Graph API integration
 - `test_helper.js` - Sets up test data and helpers

 Tests and linting are executed as a part of the CI/CD pipeline, whenever changes are pushed to the `main` branch.
+Pull requests are also tested.

-## Running Tests Locally
+### Running Tests Locally

 > [!NOTE]
 > All of the commands below have to be run in in the backend directory.